 The left side of heart in heart diagram

-The oxygen rich blood from our lungs passes through the pulmonary vein that indicates in red to the right of the left atrium in heart diagram.
+The oxygen rich blood from our lungs passes through the pulmonary vein that indicates in red to the right of the left atrium in human heart diagram.
 It enters the left atrium and is also pumped in the left ventricle.
-From left ventricle, oxygenate or the oxygen rich blood is normally pumped to the rest of the body through the aorta.
+From left ventricle, oxygenate or the oxygen rich blood is normally pumped to the rest of the body through the aorta in human heart diagram.

 Like all of our organs, our heart needs blood rich with oxygen and this oxygen is supplied through the coronary arteries as the blood is pumped out of our hearts left ventricle.
 Our coronary arteries are normally located on our hearts surface at the beginning of aorta.
-Our coronary arteries (shown in red in heart diagram) carry oxygen rich blood to all the parts of our heart.
+Our coronary arteries (shown in red in heart diagram) carry oxygen rich blood to all the parts of our heart in human heart diagram.

 The heart sits within a fluid filled cavity, which called pericardial cavity.
 The walls and the lining of pericardial cavity are a particular membrane known as pericardium.
 The pericardium is types of serous membrane which produces serous fluid to lubricate the heart and also prevent friction between the ever beating heart and also its surrounding organs.
 The pericardium has two layers.
-One is visceral layer which covers the outside portion of the heart and another is parietal layer that normally forms a sac around the outer portion of the pericardial cavity.
+One is visceral layer which covers the outside portion of the heart and another is parietal layer that normally forms a sac around the outer portion of the pericardial cavity in human heart diagram.

 Structure of heart wall in heart diagram

 The epicardium is one of the most outer layers of the heart wall and is another name for the visceral layer of the pericardium.
-The epicardium is normally a thin layer of serous membrane which helps to lubricate and also protect the outer side of the heart.
-Under the epicardium is another thicker layer of the heart wall that called myocardium.
+The epicardium is normally a thin layer of serous membrane which helps to lubricate and also protect the outer side of the heart in human heart diagram.
+Under the epicardium is another thicker layer of the heart wall that called myocardium in human heart diagram.

 The myocardium is muscular middle layer of heart wall which contain the cardiac muscle tissue.
 Normally the myocardium makes up the majority of the mass and the thickness of the heart wall.
 It is the part of the heart which responsible for pumping blood.
 Under the myocardium is present thin endocardium layer.